 Determining Size of Heel Lift Adjustment

 There is no expectation the body's asymmetry caused by a structural leg length discrepancy will realign into perfect symmetry from the treatment of Short Right Leg Syndrome.
-Bones and joints have been permanently changed.
+Bones and joints have been permanently changed from decades under the influence of gravity as we go about our lives.
 The pelvis is tilted and mild scoliosis of the spine has distorted the shape of the vertebrae.
 When placing an adjusting heel lift under the short leg, we are only trying to incrementally back off stress and strain on the soft tissue sufficiently to release tightness and allow the flow of energy/Qi to resume.
 To go further over compensates, causing pain and injury.

 I do not measure structural leg length to the accuracy of a tenth of a millimetre or even a millimetre for that matter.
 It is not necessary to determine the magnitude of the adjustment.
 Examining for the Signature Traits and Cardinal Signs indicates a discrepancy exists.
 A comparative assessment of the limbs verifies the bones of one leg are longer than the other.
 We are able to estimate whether it is low, medium or high range case...5mm, 10mm or 15mm and greater.
 Considered in conjunction with the symptomatic nature of the condition, guides fitting of the heel lift.
 Can the subject feel the thinner heel lift pushing their hip up?
 If so, go with that one before progressing to anything thicker.
 Yet, it comes down to trial and error to determine how the subject's body responds to adjustment.